roychon/roychon/README.md

 Currently, I'm on my first co-op term @ WSIB as a full stack developer.

 ### 🧑‍💻 Some of my projects include:
 - virtual.ai 🤖, an AI system that can understand and respond to users through various input modalities, including speech and handwritten text.
-Used as a full stack application, similar to ChatGPT enhanced with speech + text detectors
+Langchain powered full stack application, similar to ChatGPT enhanced with speech + text detectors
 - facehash 📱, social media web app built with MERN stack comprised of features similar to Facebook.

 ### 🌱 I’m currently learning: